-If the committee did not accept any contributions or make any expenditures during this reporting period in connection with an upcoming election or recently held election, skip section 11.
+If the committee did not accept any contributions or make any expenditures during this reporting period in connection with an upcoming election, skip section 11.

-11. ELECTION: If the judicial specific-purpose committee accepted contributions or made expenditures in connection with an upcoming election or a recently held election, provide the election information.
+11. ELECTION: If your specific-purpose committee accepted contributions or made expenditures in connection with an upcoming election or a recently held election, provide the election information.
+If your committee has not participated in a recently held election and do not intend to participate in an upcoming election, this section does not apply to you.